ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 processing scripts
 (\url{https://github.com/dontminchenit/CCFAlignmentToolkit}).

-### Continuously mapping the DevCCF trojectory with a velocity flow model
+### Continuously mapping the DevCCF detrojectory with a velocity flow model

 Recently, the Developmental Common Coordinate Framework (DevCCF) was introduced to the mouse brain research community as a public resource [@Kronman:2023aa] comprising symmetric atlases of multimodal image data and anatomical segmentations defined by developmental ontology.
-These templates sample the mouse embryonic days (E) 11.5, E13.5, E15.5, E18.5 and postnatal day (P) 4, P14, and P56.
+These templates sample the mouse embryonic days E11.5, E13.5, E15.5, E18.5 and postnatal days P4, P14, and P56.
 Modalities include light sheet flourescence miscroscopy (LSFM) and at least four MRI contrasts per developmental stage.
 Anatomical parcellations are also available for each time point and were generated from ANTsX-based mappings